jeremyfourna/commerce-specification/product-information-management/bundle.md

 # Bundle

-A **bundle** is a group of [product] that are sold together.
+A **bundle** is a group of [products] that are sold together.
 You cannot buy a subset of those products.

 ## Bundle types